 PROCEEDING of the WORKSHOP CULTURE AT SCHOOL

 The activity begins with a brief historical and geographical explanation of the Caribbean.

 The workshop is adapted according to the age of the students and takes place in a circle.
-The rhythms and basic drum sounds are then presented as well as various non - traditional percussions such as cheese grater, plastic materials, etc. By introducing some simple accompaniments, the student is asked to identify the different sounds on the drum.
+The rhythms and basic drum sounds are then presented as well as various non-traditional percussions such as recycled drum, plastic glasses, body percussion, etc. By introducing some simple accompaniments, the student is asked to identify the different sounds on the drum.
 The teaching is done by mimicry and metaphor since we are in the oral tradition.
 I introduce the main fundamentals of body percussion and recycled or invented percussion.